 The CBT programs in CrimeSolutions serve juveniles, adults or both (see Table 1).
 About half (n = 24) focus on juveniles.
 Programs serving juveniles or both juveniles and adults were somewhat more likely to be rated "Effective" than programs serving only adults.
 Seven CBT programs targeting only adults received a "Promising" rating, but only one was found to be "Effective."

 We also examined the gender of clients CBT programs served but found little variation: CBT programs are comparable in effectiveness for either gender.

 The CBT programs cover seven topic areas (see Table 2), and nearly every topic area includes programs rated "Effective" and "Promising."
 However, corrections and re-entry, crime and crime prevention, and victims and victimization have larger numbers — and higher proportions — of "Effective" or "Promising" interventions.
-Only a small number of the CBT programs in CrimeSolutions deal with sex offenders or domestic violence, and although most of these are rated "Promising," none are rated "Effective."
+Only a small number of the CBT programs in CrimeSolutions deal with persons convicted of sex offenses or domestic violence, and although most of these are rated "Promising," none are rated "Effective."

 |Topic||Total*||% Effective or Promising||Effective||Promising||No Effects||Insufficient Evidence|

 |Drugs and substance abuse||19||63.1||2||10||5||2|

 |Victims and victimization||14||78.5||5||6||1||2|